DanielEstrada971102/dtpr-package/_sources/src/base/ntuple.rst.txt

 The ``NTuple`` class is designed to be generic and handle any type of root NTuple.
 It is intended to be used as a parent class.
-In practice, you should create a child class that inherits from ``NTuple`` and implement the ``run`` method to perform any necessary preprocessing steps before creating and selecting ``Event`` instances.
+In practice, you should create a child class that inherits from ``NTuple`` and implement the ``event_preprocessor`` method to perform any necessary preprocessing steps before creating and selecting ``Event`` instances.

 You can generate a skeleton of a child class using the dtpr command as follows: